openmainframeproject/artwork/other/open-mainframe-project-member/README.md

+---
+description: Artwork for the Open Mainframe Project Members
+---

 # Open Mainframe Project Member Logos

 *Note: GitHub Flavored Markdown used in the Readme doesn't support background colors.
 The white logos below are displayed on the light grey of tables.*